Research Paper Menu

 If your topic is related to a particular field, browsing the table of contents of your textbook or a book related to your course can give you some ideas.
 You can choose a big topic of interest and then go into a more focused area.
 For example, if your instructor allows you to choose any topic for your psychology paper and you are interested in social psychology, you can browse the topics within social psychology and choose a few topics that you are more interested in, such as aggression, prejudice, personality theories, social roles, etc.

-Some of the library research databases offer topic ideas, such as SIRS Knowledge Source, FACTS.com, CQ Research Online, etc. You can learn how to use these databases to find topic ideas and background information by watching the following videos.
+Some of the library research databases offer topic ideas, such as SIRS Knowledge Source, FACTS on File, CQ Research Online, etc. You can learn how to use these databases to find topic ideas and background information by watching the following videos.

 2.11 Finding topic ideas in SIRS Knowledge Source (video 3:30)